Azure/maven-bundler/README.md

 ### Goal : auto

 To start an official release with Maven release plugin and bundle them together in one step, run `auto` goal.
 All arguments to both `prepare` and `bundle` goals are accepted.
 Between `prepare` and `bundle`, this command will checkout the release commit (through `git checkout HEAD~1`) and reset to head (through `git checkout -`) after bundling.
+Goal `prepare` will only be run for SNAPSHOT projects.

 ##  Contributing